nessalc/lapo-presenter-notes/docs/programs/winter/stars-stars-and-more-stars.md

 	Number of Stars	few thousand
 	Age 	~1 million years

 WHAT TO LOOK FOR THROUGH THE TELESCOPE:

-  1.Recommended eyepiece: 40mm or 80mm
+  1. Recommended eyepiece: 40mm or 80mm

-  2.Through the large telescope only one of the clusters can be seen at a time.
+  1. Through the large telescope only one of the clusters can be seen at a time.
 It will appear as a group of individual stars; much like sugar or salt sprinkled on a table top.

 STARS, STARS, AND MORE STARS INFORMATION:

-  1.Open clusters contain between 100 and 200 stars.
+  1. Open clusters contain between 100 and 200 stars.

-  2.They lie in the plane of the galaxy.
+  1. They lie in the plane of the galaxy.

-  3.They are made up of young (newly formed) stars.
+  1. They are made up of young (newly formed) stars.

-  4.Most open clusters will probably dissipate after a few billion years since they are loosely bound by their mutual gravity.
+  1. Most open clusters will probably dissipate after a few billion years since they are loosely bound by their mutual gravity.

-  5.The separation of stars is about 3 light years.
+  1. The separation of stars is about 3 light years.
 In the solar neighborhood stars are 4 5 light years apart.

-  6.There is another kind of star cluster in our galaxy called a globular cluster.
+  1. There is another kind of star cluster in our galaxy called a globular cluster.
 These clusters contain over 100,000 very old stars and are found above and below the plane of the galaxy.
 Unfortunately there are not any globular clusters that are visible during the winter.

 ADDITIONAL OPEN CLUSTER INFORMATION:

-  1a.Star clusters are important to astronomers because they use them to test their ideas of stellar evolution.
+    1. Star clusters are important to astronomers because they use them to test their ideas of stellar evolution.
 They are able to do this because all the stars in the cluster are assumed to have formed at the same time.

-  1b.Theories of stellar evolution are based on computer models.
+    1. Theories of stellar evolution are based on computer models.
 The computer models are based on what we know about stars and the laws of physics.
 One of the things these models tell us is that different stars age at different rates.

-  1c.To test their theories, astronomers generate models of stars that would be found in a cluster.
+    1. To test their theories, astronomers generate models of stars that would be found in a cluster.
 They then compare the appearance of this model cluster with observations of a real cluster.
 If there are significant differences, the astronomers change the model until it matches the real cluster.

 h and X PERSI INFORMATION:

-  1.The cluster h (NGC 869) is the younger of the two.
+  1. The cluster h (NGC 869) is the younger of the two.
 It is possibly one of the youngest clusters known.
 (Only NGC 2362 in Canis Major may be younger.)

-  2.X (NGC 884) may be 1,000 light years farther away and 5 million years older than h.
+  1. X (NGC 884) may be 1,000 light years farther away and 5 million years older than h.

-  3.The combined mass of the clusters is about 5,000 solar masses.
+  1. The combined mass of the clusters is about 5,000 solar masses.
 They have a total luminosity of 200,000 times that of the sun.

 	M35
 	OPEN STAR CLUSTER